-Please note the DFG's Data Protection Notice for Research Funding, which you can access at www.dfg.de/privacy_policy.
-Where appropriate, please also forward this information to those persons whose data will be processed by the DFG because of their involvement in your project.
+Please note the DFG's Data Protection Notice on research funding, which can be viewed and downloaded at www.dfg.de/privacy\policy.
+If necessary, please also forward this information to those individuals whose data will be processed by the DFG due to their involvement in your project.